-As more fully described in Note 3, in light of a sustained decline in market capitalization for Vishay and its peer group companies, and other factors, Vishay determined that an impairment test was necessary as of the end of the second, third, and fourth fiscal quarters of 2008, and recorded goodwill impairment charges in each of those quarters.
+As more fully described in Note 3, in light of a sustained decline in market capitalization that Vishay and its peer group companies experienced in 2008, and other factors, Vishay determined that an impairment test was necessary as of the end of the second, third, and fourth fiscal quarters of 2008, and recorded goodwill impairment charges in each of those quarters.

 The Company's required annual impairment test is completed as of the first day of the fourth fiscal quarter of each year.
-The interim impairment test performed as of September 27, 2008, the last day of the fiscal third quarter, was effectively the Company's annual impairment test for 2008.
-There was no impairment identified through the annual impairment tests completed in 2007 or 2006.
+The interim impairment test performed as of September 27, 2008, the last day of the 2008 fiscal third quarter, was effectively the Company's annual impairment test for 2008.
+There was no impairment identified through the annual impairment tests completed in 2009 or 2007.